BrickEater/signUpForm/README.md

 # signUpForm

+01/03/2023:
+I don't want to fuck around with small things so I'm just going to change the button style to match with a forest green color and a shadow.
+Not much time today so that's probably it.

 28/02/2023:
 Fix the div and wrapper background color so that it paints the whole div and not just the wrapper within it.
 I am assuming there is a margin that is not being painted so I will need to investigate further.